sonisg/Cafe-Management-System/README.md

 # Cafe-Management-System
-Project using angular, spring boot and mysql
+Project using Angular, Spring Boot and MySql